Alfresco/alfresco-ng2-components/docs/core/thumbnail.service.md

 ### Mat-icon

-All the ADF icons for MIME types are now registered into the MatIconRegistry, so you can use all the icons via the &lt;mat-icon> tag:
+All the ADF icons for MIME types are now registered into the [`MatIconRegistry`](https://material.angular.io/components/icon/api), so you can use all the icons via the &lt;mat-icon> tag:

 ```javascript